 - Man-made fabric coatings

-The coating – as its name suggests, is to enhance resistance against water, rain, and UV.
+The coating – as its name suggests, is to enhances resistance against water, rain, and UV.
 As a result, the tent with coating lasts longer than the standard one.

 - Canvas and cotton